 It may sound silly if you live in an area with Fiber or 5G connectivity, but imagine you live in a rural area with limited connectivity and expensive data.
 The introduction of our Mobile Only subscription gives people on budget the opportunity to consume up to 20 hours of content with a 1GB data plan.
 It’s important to note that people tend to be more sensitive to lower audio quality than video.
 On smaller phone screens, the lack of video quality is mitigated while the HE-AACv2 codec keeps audio quality at a pleasant level - even with an extremely low 32kb/s bitrate.

-In general, configuring VP9 is quite complicated and it often does not behave as documented - which Pitfalls in VP9 sums up very nicely.
+In general, configuring VP9 is quite complicated and it often does not behave as documented.
 We had the biggest issue with overshooting the maximum bitrate.
 In the end, we switched back to CBR for very low resolutions.

 Switching from VP9 to HEVC on Android